List of commercial space stations: Axiom Station

+At least five modules are expected to be launched to assemble the station.
+The first module, the Payload Power Thermal Module (PPTM), is planned to be launched no earlier than 2027 and dock with one of two ISS ports currently used by cargo spacecraft.
+After the launch of the second module, Habitat One (Hab-1), PPTM will undock from the ISS and join with Hab-1 to form the core Axiom Station.

+Canadarm2 may continue its operations on Axiom Station after the retirement of the ISS in 2030.

 Orbital Reef

 On October 25, 2021, Blue Origin announced that together with Sierra Space it would build a 'Mixed-use space business park' in LEO called Orbital Reef, to 'open multiple new markets in space, [and] provide anyone with the opportunity to establish their own address on orbit. [..it] will offer research, industrial, international, and commercial customers the cost competitive end-to-end services they need including space transportation and logistics, space habitation, equipment accommodation, and operations including onboard crew.
 The station will start operating in the second half of this decade..'
 Further partners are Boeing, Redwire Space, Genesis Engineering Solutions, and Arizona State University.

 Starlab

 Starlab is the name given to the planned LEO space station designed by Nanoracks for commercial space activities uses.
+The station is expected to be launched in 2028.

-The company released preliminary plans in October 2021.
-The main structure of Starlab consists of a large inflatable habitat to be built by Lockheed Martin and a metallic docking node.
+The company released preliminary plans in October 2021, where the main structure of Starlab consisted of a large inflatable habitat to be built by Lockheed Martin and a metallic docking node.
+In 2023, the design changed to a metallic structure with Airbus Space as the main partner.

 The station is being designed to support 4 persons in 340 m3 of volume.
 The station also features a 60 kW power and propulsion element, a large robotic arm for servicing cargo and external payloads.
-The station is supposed to be operational in 2027.
 The company has partnered with other companies to realise the project: